 The recombinant human CD274 consists of 459 amino acids and predicts a molecular mass of 52 kDa.
+As a result of glycosylation, it migrates as an approximately 73.6 kDa protein in SDS-PAGE under reducing conditions.

 Please refer to the specific buffer information in the hard copy of CoA.